 The Raisin platform

 Finding the best online savings account is simple with the Raisin savings platform.
 By bringing together the most competitive savings accounts and interest rates from across Europe, it is now easier than ever to compare savings accounts and select the best options for fixed-term investments.
-Alongside this, Raisin provides convenient and hassle free management of accounts through one centralised platform.
+Alongside this, Raisin provides convenient and hassle free management of accounts through one centralized platform.
 Finally, Raisin is completely free of charge with no hidden fees further down the line.
 Start saving with Raisin today and access the best interest rates and savings accounts from partner banks across Europe.